 Tippett: Gosh, I’ve never thought about that.
 You’re right, it was very much a triumphant —

 Tippett: Well, we were like that, back then.
 That’s how we projected everything.

 Tarter: But in fact, we’re more complex than that, and so I’m really hoping that if we can pull this off, that the symphony will have just so much emotional breadth about what it’s like to be human.

 [music: “Quest” by Jeffrey Zeigler & Golden Hornet]

-Tippett: The piece you’re hearing now was composed by SETI’s artist-in-residence Felipe Pérez Santiago.
+Tippett: This piece you’re hearing now was composed by SETI’s artist in residence Felipe Pérez Santiago.
 It’s called “Quest” and was part of the 2018 album The Sound of Science.
 The project included original music by seven composers and was inspired by the lives of groundbreaking scientists throughout history.

 [music: “Quest” by Jeffrey Zeigler & Golden Hornet]

-Tippett: You do acknowledge that one possibility of this search is that we don’t find anything; that we are alone.
+You do acknowledge that one possibility of this search is that we don’t find anything — that we are alone.
 How do you think about that?
-What meaning does that hold for you at this point, after all these decades of working with this?
+What meaning does that hold for you, at this point, after all these decades of working with this?

 Tarter: Well, I’m not really anywhere close to drawing that conclusion at the moment.
 I think, as I said before, we’ve just barely begun to search, and we haven’t done a significant search.
 And it has to really — that conclusion that we’re alone is so profound that the significance of the search and the systematic coverage of all possibilities has to be extraordinary in order to support that profound conclusion.
 So …